brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 http://blog.jenkster.com/2015/12/what-is-functional-programming.html

+Side effects may include, but are not limited to:

+- changing the file system
+- inserting a record into a database
+- making an http call
+- mutations
+- printing to the screen / logging
+- obtaining user input
+- querying the DOM
+- accessing system state”

+- Excerpt From: drboolean. “mostly-adequate-guide.” iBooks.

 ```js
 // I'm not sure about these examples any more.
 I need to clarify this after learning a little FP